Today In History logo TIH

 Apollo 7 Returns Safely: NASA Back on Track for Moon

-Apollo 7 splashed down safely in the Atlantic after 163 orbits, completing NASA's first crewed mission since the fatal Apollo 1 fire twenty-one months earlier.
-The eleven-day flight proved the redesigned Command Module spaceworthy and restored the confidence needed to attempt the lunar missions that followed.
+Apollo 7 splashed down safely in the Atlantic after 163 orbits and eleven days in space, completing NASA's first crewed mission since the Apollo 1 fire that killed three astronauts on the launchpad twenty-one months earlier.
+Commander Wally Schirra's crew tested every system of the redesigned Command Module in conditions that put the spacecraft through more rigorous evaluation than any previous mission.
+Despite tension between the crew and Mission Control over scheduling disputes, the flight proved the spacecraft reliable enough to attempt the bold lunar missions that followed within a year.

 Tunku Abdul Rahman resigned after 13 years as Prime Minister.